National Museum of Rural Life

 In the museum, learn about the land, people and ways of working that have shaped Scotland's rural history, and discover Scotland's largest collection of tractors, combine harvesters and other farming machinery.

-Don't forget to round off your visit with a stop at our award-winning cafe, the perfect place for some good old-fashioned home baking.
+Don't forget to round off your visit with a stop at the museum’s country cafe, the perfect place for some good old-fashioned home baking.
+Or bring your own picnic to enjoy in the outdoor play park and picnic area.

 Text supplied by third party.